What's on

 Adrian Green, Museum Director said: ‘Salisbury Museum is delighted to be taking part in this new initiative.
 We have a long track record in putting on exhibitions dedicated to landscape, which have included works by artists ranging from John Constable to Jeremy Deller.
 The open feels like the logical next step which will celebrate the best contemporary work inspired by this genre.’

-The exhibition opens to the public from the 18 October 2025 – 25 January 2026 in the main exhibition gallery.
+The exhibition is open to the public from 18 October 2025 – 25 January 2026 in the main exhibition gallery.

 Latest News